horrible-dong/QTClassification/README.md

 Set the argument `--model_lib` to `timm`.

 Currently supported argument `--model` / `-m`:
 All supported.
-Please refer to `timm` for the specific model name.
+Please refer to `timm` for the specific model names.

 ## License